-

 Cañas i Mañé House

 Building between ground floor partitions and two floors with two façades, the main one on 20 Rambla de Nostra Senyora and the rear one on 33 La Palma Street.
 On Rambla de Nostra Senyora the façade has an asymmetrical composition, with a ground floor entirely transformed by the current commercial use, a main floor with a large tribune with three openings and a balcony located to its right, and an upper floor with a central low-arched window, two side windows and a balcony spanning the window centre and the right window.
 The top of the façade is formed by a stepped crowning with floral ornamentation with retouches and sgraffito.
 On La Palma Street, the façade presents a symmetrical composition of the upper floors, while the ground floor has the access portal shifted to the right.
 On the main floor there is a balcony with a wrought iron railing that takes up the entire width of the façade, with two arched openings crowned by circular pediments.
 On the upper floor there are two recessed openings with a sill that protrudes from the façade.
 The facing of the façade is smooth and is crowned with a cornice supported by corbels.
-The house was designed by the architect Antoni Pons i Domínguez.first half of the 20th century
+The house was designed by the architect Antoni Pons i Domínguez.1911 - 1916

 -